 Sub CopyAndPasteValuesOnly() ActiveSheet.Range("A1:A20").Value = ActiveSheet.Range("B1:B20").Value End Sub

-Sub CopyAndPasteValuesOnly() Activesheet.Range("A1:A20").Copy ActiveSheet.Range("B1:B20") End Sub
+Sub CopyAndPasteValuesOnly() ActiveSheet.Range("A1:A20").Copy Destination:=ActiveSheet.Range("B1:B20") End Sub

-Ultimately, the decision of whether to use CutCopyMode = False comes down to this: if at the end of executing the code the marching ants are visible, and we do not want them to be, then we should use CutCopyMode = False, otherwise don’t worry about it.
+Ultimately, the decision of whether to use Application.CutCopyMode = False comes down to this: if at the end of executing the macro, the marching ants are visible, and you don’t want them to be, then use it, otherwise don’t worry about it.